virtual-labs/exp-balance-sheet-coep/experiment/theory.md

-## Theory

 Mass and Energy Balance plays important role in the process design and optimization phase.
 The Instrumentation andControl Engineer working on automation part of process control is equally aware about the basis for this as the process control needs vital information about the process.
 Here are the points which are important to be captured:

 ##### Mass Balance

 ###### Definition :
 Mass balance is a quantitative method to account for the masses of all species entering and leaving a system, ensuring that the total mass of inputs equals the total mass of outputs.

 ###### Importance:
 -	Ensures material conservation and accountability